 As we discuss in Section 8, other distributed approaches to password protection are possible.
-Distributed cryptographic protocols for instance can prevent disclosure of passwords and even password hashes completely against compromise of the computer system.
-Unlike such schemes, though, honeywords can be incorporated into existing password systems with few system changes and little overhead in computation and communication.
+Distributed cryptographic protocols, for instance, can entirely prevent disclosure of passwords or password hashes against compromise of the computer system.
+Unlike such schemes, though, honeywords can be incorporated into existing password systems with few system changes and little overhead in computation or communication.